The Three Apples: Plot summary

-The young man reveals that he was her husband and the old man her father, who was attempting to save his son-in-law by taking the blame.
+The young man reveals that he was the woman's husband and the old man her father (and also the husband's uncle, making the couple cousins), who was attempting to save his son-in-law by taking the blame.
 Harun then demands to know his motives for murdering his wife, and the young man answers.
 He eulogizes her as a faultless wife and mother of his three children, and describes how one day, she requested a rare apple while being ill.
 This prompted him on a two-week-long journey to Basra, where he found three such apples at the Caliph's orchard.
 On his return to Baghdad, he found out that she was too ill to eat them.
 When he returned to work at his shop, he discovered a slave passing by with a similar apple.
-He asked him about it and the slave replied that he received it from his girlfriend, who had three such apples, which her husband found for her after a half-month journey.
-The young man then suspected his wife of unfaithfulness, rushed home, and demanded to know how many apples she still had.
+He asked him where he had gotten it and the slave replied that he received it from his girlfriend, who had three such apples, which her husband found for her after a half-month journey.
+The young man, suspecting his wife of unfaithfulness, rushed home to look at how many apples she still had.
 After finding one of them missing, he drew a knife and killed her.
 He then attempted to get rid of the evidence by cutting her body to pieces, wrapping it in multiple layers of shawls and carpets, hiding her body in a locked chest, and abandoning it in the Tigris river.
-After he returned home, his son confessed to him that he had stolen one of the apples, and a slave had taken it and run off with it.
-The boy has told the slave about his father's quest for the three apples.
+After he returned home, however, his eldest son confessed to him that he was the one who took one of the apples behind his mother's back, and a slave had taken it and run off with it.
+The boy has told the slave about his father's quest for the three apples in a bid to get it back, but the slave instead beat him and ran off before the boy could catch him.
 Out of guilt, the young man concludes his story by requesting Harun to execute him for his unjust murder.
-Harun, however, refuses to punish the young man out of sympathy, and instead sets Ja'far on a new assignment: to find the tricky slave who caused the tragedy within three days, or be executed for his failure.
+Harun, however, refuses to punish the young man out of sympathy, and instead sets Ja'far on a new assignment: to find the slave who caused the tragedy within three days, or be executed for his failure.